grant-mullinax/schedulo/artifacts/architecture.md

 On the event add screen, the user will be able to input the start time of their event, followed by the end time, and finally a check if it's all day.

 # Resource Management
+The architecture should describe a plan for managing scarce resources such as database connections, threads, and handles.
+Memory management is another important area for the architecture to treat in memory-constrained applications areas such as driver development and embedded systems.

 # Security
 * Server is HTTPS enabled and passwords are set up in plaintext
 * Passwords are hashed with bcrypt in the database

 # Performance
+The architecture should provide estimates and explain why the architects believe the performance goals are achievable.

 # Scalability
+We have no plans to expand the size of this project after its completion for this class.

 # Interoperability
+If the system is expected to share data or resources with other software or hardware, the architecture should describe how that will be accomplished.

 # Internationalization/Localization

 Since scheduling is a global need, Internationalization isn't a problem.
 Adding support for other languages is doable.

 # Input/Output
+* Input
+	* Log in information
+	* Event dates and times

+* Output
+	* Calendar with event information

 # Error Processing

 # Fault Tolerance

 # Architectural Feasibility
+Feasibility can be tested through the virtual Android device that Android Studio provides for testing.

 # Overengineering
+Pretty much how we avoid overengineering

 # Build-vs-Buy Decisions
 ## Client